akirov/StreamingMedian/Readme.md

 Method 7 is implemented in MedianSet class and compiled in `libmedian` library.
 A console demo and automatic tests are provided.

 Note: Google Test Framework 1.7.0 source is included in tests folder!
-It should not conflict with other Google Test Framework installations, but if it does you may need to disable the local build in tests/CMakeLists.txt.
+It should not conflict with other Google Test Framework installations (it is built, though not installed anywhere), but if it does you may need to disable the local build in tests/CMakeLists.txt and use other installation.

 How to build from command line: